Kunstbanause/Last64/last64_bloom/TASKS.md

 - Split up code more. main and scene are pretty big

 # DONE
+- Fix menu flow: Removed waiting for players
-- XP Bar flash in the actual size of gain xp, not fixed size?
+- XP Bar flash in the actual size of gain xp, not fixed size
 - Switch the Weapon info order.
 Instead of p1 and 2 underneath, put the p1 and 3 underneath in the top left cronerand p2 and 4 underneath in the top right corner
 - Unlock weapons
 - Render arena boder only if round is running